djhaskin987/degasolv/docs/command-reference.rst

 .. note:: The JSON config file keys and their formatting will be listed for the options of all the subcommands in this document;
-   however, **JSON config files can only be used with degasolv version 1.12.0 or greater.** This point bears special emphasis.
+   however, **JSON config files can only be used with Degasolv version 1.12.0 or greater.** This point bears special emphasis.
 Lots of config options say they were released in earlier versions.
 This is true; however, the only format of config file available for use was the EDN config file type before